-Besides the scenery, the other advantage of camping in the North Fork is a fresh and early start, in cool morning temperatures, for the more than 2,000-vertical-foot slog to 10,720-foot Paintbrush Divide, before the afternoon heat builds up.
+Besides the scenery, the other advantage of camping in the North Fork is a fresh and early start, in cool morning temperatures, for the more than 2,000-vertical-foot ascent to 10,720-foot Paintbrush Divide, before the afternoon heat builds up.
 You will also see Lake Solitude in morning, possibly with its waters calm and glassy, and have morning light slashing across the North Fork for the amazing views as you hike toward the pass.

-The highest point on the Teton Crest Trail, Paintbrush Divide's panorama takes in 12,605-foot Mount Moran, the 13,776-foot Grand Teton, and the 12,000-footers Mount Owen and Teewinot, with jagged peaks in every direction.
+The highest point on the Teton Crest Trail, Paintbrush Divide's panorama takes in 12,605-foot Mount Moran and the 11,000-foot peaks flanking Paintbrush Canyon, with jagged peaks in every direction.